Vedantsahai18/Vedantsahai18/README.md

 - 💬 Ask me anything about **AI , Frontend or UAVs**

-- ⚽️🏸🏏  I like I love football, badminton,cricket and I support FC Barcelona (GOBARCA)
+- ⚽️🏸🏏  I love football, badminton,cricket and I support FC Barcelona (GOBARCA)

 - 📫 How to reach me: